BalestraPatrick/ValueStepper/README.md

 /// When set to true, keeping a button pressed will continuously increase/decrease the value every 0.1s.
 @IBInspectable public var autorepeat: Bool = true

-/// The type of value that the value represents. public var valueType: NumberType = .OneDecimal
+/// Describes the format of the value. public var numberFormatter: NSNumberFormatter

 // Default width of the stepper.
 Taken from the official UIStepper object. public let defaultWidth = 141.0